-27 Sep Les Cols Restaurant in Olot: paradise in Catalonia
+12 Sep Les Cols Restaurant in Olot: paradise in Girona

-The location: on the edge of the town of Olot in the Garrotxa Volcanic Nature Park, en route to the ski slopes of the Catalan Pyrenees.
-The Garrotxa is known for its extinct, tree-covered volcanic hills, its vesicular black rocks and for a white bean from the village of Santa Pau.
+Housed in a 15th-century family masia, or country house, on the edge of the town of Olot, Les Cols is in the Garrotxa Volcanic Nature Park, en route to the ski slopes of the Catalan Pyrenees.

-- Puigdevall translates from Catalan as ‘hill of the valley‘; exceedingly appropriate given that Fina, when not in the family country house, or masia, lives in a strikingly modern house in a valley, overlooking the restaurant’s vegetable garden and R&D centre.
+- Puigdevall translates from Catalan as ‘hill of the valley‘; exceedingly appropriate given that Fina, when not in the family masia, lives in Casa Horitzó, a striking, modern house in the Vall de Bianya, overlooking the restaurant’s vegetable garden and R&D centre.

 - Her grandmother went to school with Salvador Dalí, who was born in nearby Figueres (see my visit in 2015), home to the Dalí Theatre & Museum.